William Waldegrave, 1st Baron Radstock

-Admiral William Waldegrave, 1st Baron Radstock, GCB (9 July 1753 – 20 August 1825) was an officer in the Royal Navy and Governor of Newfoundland.
+Admiral of the Red William Waldegrave, 1st Baron Radstock, GCB (9 July 1753 – 20 August 1825) was a Royal Navy officer and colonial administrator who served as the governor of Newfoundland.

 Early life and education

 Waldegrave was the second son of John Waldegrave, 3rd Earl Waldegrave, and Elizabeth (née Gower).
 He was educated at Eton.

 Naval career

 Waldegrave joined the Royal Navy in 1766, initially in HMS Jersey, the flagship of the Mediterranean fleet.
-He was promoted to Lieutenant and later Commander in 1775 when he received command of the sloop HMS Zephyr.
-He was further promoted to Captain in 1776 when he sailed to India in HMS Rippon, flagship of Admiral Edward Vernon.
+He was promoted to lieutenant and later commander in 1775 when he received command of the sloop HMS Zephyr.
+He was further promoted to captain in 1776 when he sailed to India in HMS Rippon, flagship of Admiral Edward Vernon.
 After 15 months poor health forced him home but from 1778 to the end of the War of American Independence in 1783 he was a frigate captain.
 He spent the next ten years travelling and beginning a family.

 At the start of the French Revolutionary War Waldegrave commanded HMS Courageux under Samuel Hood, 1st Viscount Hood at Toulon and later HMS Barfleur under John Jervis, 1st Earl of St Vincent in the Mediterranean where he was third in command at the Battle of Cape St Vincent in 1797.
 Waldegrave was offered a baronetcy for the role he played in the battle, but declined the offer on the grounds that, as a son of an earl, he already held a higher station.

-Waldegrave was promoted to Rear admiral in 1794 and to Vice-admiral in 1795.
+Waldegrave was promoted to rear admiral in 1794 and to vice-admiral in 1795.